 “Singapore” Noodles (Curry Bee Hoon)Recipe by

-- 1 tablespoon cooking oil
+- 2 tablespoons cooking oil

 - 1 small carrot peeled and julienned

 - 8 green beans trimmed and thinly sliced

 - 200 grams fresh mushrooms (white and brown shimeji are used here) root ends discarded

 - 2 tablespoons soy sauce

 - 1 Chinese sausage lightly fried then thinly sliced into rings